About Us

 What Happens if You Don’t File?

 If you do not file an annual report in a timely manner, the Secretary of State can administratively dissolve your company.
 Once, administratively dissolved, your company is no longer in good standing with the state, though it may still be sued.
 If your company is no longer in good standing, company business may be slowed because potential creditors or buyers may refuse to do business with a company that is not in good standing.
 If an administrative dissolution does occur, you must file the delinquent annual report(s) as well as an application to reinstate with the Secretary of State, which carries a filing fee as well.
-Most states will also require a late fee to be paid along with the delinquent annual report(s).
+Most states will also require a late fee to be paid along with the delinquent annual report(s). information.

 No longer in business?